-As a new business owner, the last thing you want is the loss of your property or legal battles against.
+As a new business owner, the last thing you want is the loss of your property or legal battles against it.
 A new business needs insurance because it helps cover the costs associated with property damage and liability claims.
 Without business insurance, business owners may have to pay out-of-pocket for costly damages and legal claims against their company.

 A youthful Thomas narrates how he vividly remembers every detail of his first intended small business, a bunny-chow stand at his family’s house.
 The excitement!
 Reality seemed dreamy and dreams had just started coming true.
 Finally, the road to financial freedom had found its way to his feet.
 Financial projections screamed profit!
 To put the icing on the cake, all capital employed was solely from Thomas’ 2 years’ savings.
 Why not?
 It was about time savings graduated to investments.
 A deep stare at the acquired production assets, serving stands, marquee, raw materials, packaging and other expenditures birthed a proud young boy who was about to relieve the dearth in his family.